-Please complete this form within 24 hours of your oral or written/emailed report to the principal or designee.
-Everyone should immediately take all steps practical to assure the student's safety.
+Please complete this form within 24 hours of your oral or written report to the principal or designee after taking all steps practical to assure the immediate safety of the student(s).
 The requirement to report to the principal or designee does not limit the authority of the staff member to respond to behavioral or disciplinary incidents consistent with school or district policies and procedures for behavior management and discipline.

-Name of Reporter/Person Filing this Report:

-2. Check whether you are the: Target of the bel havior □ Reporter (not the target)□

-3. Check whether you are a: ☐ Student ☐ St aff member (specify role)

-□ Parent □ A dministrator □ Other (specify)

-Your telephone number: () email:

-4. If student, state your school: Grade:

-5. If staff member, state your school or work site:

-6. Information about the Incident:

-Name of Target (of behavior):

-Name of Alleged Aggressor (Person who engaged in the behavior):

-Date(s) of Incident(s):

-Time When Incident(s) Occurred:

-Location of Incident(s) (Be as specific as possible ole):

-7. Witnesses (List people who saw the incident or have information about it):

-Name: □ Student □ Staff □ Other

-Name: ☐ Student ☐ Staff ☐ Other

-Name: □ Student □ Staff □ Other

-8. Describe the details of the incident (including nawhat each person did and said, including specific attach to this document as needed.

-Signature of Person Filing this Report: Date:

-10. Form Given to: Date:

-10. Form Given to:Name of Building Principa Jal/Designee

-Office Stamp/Administrator Signature: Date Received:

-Reports may be filed anonymously by sending a letter Rd.
-North Reading MA 01864.
-No Disciplinary action
+1. Name of Reporter/Person Filing this Report: 2.
+Check whether you are the: Target of the behavior Reporter (not the target) 3.
+Check whether you are a: Student Staff member (specify role) Parent Administrator Other (specify) Your telephone number: (email:email: 4.
+If student, state your school: Grade: 5.
+If staff member, state your school or work site: 6.
+Information about the Incident: Name of Target (of behavior): Name of Alleged Aggressor (Person who engaged in the behavior): Date(s) of Incident(s): Time When Incident(s) Occurred: Location of Incident(s) (Be as specific as possible): 7.
+Witnesses (List people who saw the incident or have information about it): Name: